 Child clinical/pediatric psychology track

-Geisinger's Child Clinical/Pediatric Psychology track offers a comprehensive two-year training program which combines one year of internship and one year of postdoctoral fellowship training.
-Upon completion, trainees are license-eligible and highly competitive for a range of career opportunities.
-Program graduates are exceptionally prepared to serve as leaders, clinicians, and clinical supervisors in children's hospitals, pediatric primary care, pediatric specialty teams, and academic medical centers.
+Geisinger offers a comprehensive training program in child clinical/pediatric psychology, which results in trainees who are highly competitive for a range of career opportunities.
+Program graduates are exceptionally prepared to serve as leaders, clinicians and clinical supervisors in children's hospitals, on pediatric specialty teams and within academic medical centers.